athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Fire Giant.md

     desc: "`pf2:1` Fist +23 (agile, reach 10 feet)\n__Damage__  2d8 + 13 bludgeoning"

   - name: "Ranged"
-    desc: "`pf2:1` Flame +23 (fire, primal, range 120 feet)\n__Damage__  2d8 + 13 bludgeoning plus rock 1d6 fire plus rock"
+    desc: "`pf2:1` Flame +21 (fire, primal, range 120 feet)\n__Damage__  4d6 fire plus rock 2d6 fire plus rock"

   - name: "Flaming Stroke"
-    desc: "`pf2:2` (fire,primal) The fire giant imbues their blade with flames and makes a greatsword Strike with a –2 circumstance penalty against each creature in a 15-foot line.
+    desc: "`pf2:2` (fire,primal) The fire giant imbues their blade with flames and makes a greatsword Strike with a –2 circumstance penalty against each creature in a @Template[line|distance:15].
 They make one attack roll only and compare the result to each creature's AC.
 This Strike deals an additional 1d6 fire damage and counts as one attack for the fire giant's multiple attack penalty"

 ```